 - Futures wagers

-As with the majority of states that have legalized sports betting to date, New York casinos will provide bettors with a wide selection of sports to bet on, including:
+As with the majority of states that have legalized sports betting to date, New York casinos provide bettors with a wide selection of sports to bet on, including:

 - Professional and college football